Is Quinoa Keto Friendly? What are the Alternatives?

 Is Quinoa Keto Friendly?

 Quinoa is a yearly herbaceous crop grown primarily for its edible seeds.
-These seeds are rich in B vitamins, dietary fiber, minerals, and protein.
+These seeds contain B vitamins, dietary fiber, minerals, and protein.

 Quinoa is an exceptional alternative to bulky grains, but it’s not a seed and is in the same family as beetroots.

-Its high protein content makes it common amongst dieticians, fitness influencers, and vegans.
+Its high protein content makes it common among dieticians, fitness influencers, and vegans.
 But is quinoa keto-friendly?

 Can You Take Quinoa On a Ketogenic Diet?